 During the first full week of April each year, APHA brings together communities across the United States to observe National Public Health Week as a time to recognize the contributions of public health and highlight issues that are important to improving our nation.
-For nearly 20 years, APHA has served as the organizer of NPHW.
+For over 20 years, APHA has served as the organizer of NPHW.
 Every year, the Association develops a national campaign to educate the public, policymakers and practitioners about issues related to each year's theme.
 APHA creates new NPHW materials each year that can be used during and after NPHW to raise awareness about public health and prevention.

 Future National Public Health Week dates:

 - April 2-8, 2018

 - April 6-12, 2020